MartinKoeoep/project-1-wdi/README.md

 The Game features a single level and the intention is to be played competetively to acquire the highest score possible.

+In order to 'win' the game, one simply has to walk into the square labeled EXIT.
+The challenge is introduced when one is considering their high score.
+And in order to be competetive, the user will have to gather as many treasures possible, in the least amount of turns possible.

 #Current features

 <img src='./images/the_heist_example.gif'>